gosuda/portal-toys/README.md

 # relaydns-toys
-RelayDNS-Toys is a collection of simple demos that demonstrate how to build, publish, and interact with decentralized services through the RelayDNS network.
+relaydns-toys is a collection of simple demos that demonstrate how to build, publish, and interact with decentralized services through the [relaydns](https://github.com/gosuda/relaydns) network.
 Each toy app can be generated or modified easily using LLMs allowing rapid prototyping and experimentation.

 ## Quick Start (Using LLM)